bravely-beep/cobblemon/common/src/main/kotlin/com/cobblemon/mod/common/api/npc/README.md

 - The `selectableTimes` property is the maximum number of times that the entry can be selected in the party.
 Defaults to 1.
 - The `npcLevels` property is a range of seed levels that the Pokémon can be generated at.
 For example, if the NPC is spawned with seed level 10, and the range is 5-9, the Pokémon will not be selected.
 The actual level of the Pokémon will be the seed level.
 Defaults to "1-100".
 - The `levelVariation` property is the amount of variation the Pokémon's level can have from the NPC seed level.
 For example, a value of 2 will mean that for an NPC generated with seed level 10, the Pokémon will be generated somewhere between level 8 and 12 inclusive.
 Defaults to zero.
+- The `level` property can be used instead of `levelVariation` to force a specific level.
+This is a MoLang expression.

 For `minPokemon`, `maxPokemon`, `weight`, `selectableTimes`, and `levelVariation`, the values can be a simple number or be full MoLang expressions.
 At the time of seeding an NPC, the cosmetic variations have already been applied.
 Therefore, it's possible to make these properties